jkenix/jkenix.github.io/README.md

-# :zap: Моя первая страница с адаптивом. :zap:
+# My First Adaptive Page. :zap:

+Study project, not for demo. 🎓